-A \$10,160 credit per child (including special-needs children) is allowed for qualified adoption expenses paid or incurred by a taxpayer (\$10,390 in 2004).
-This credit is phased out ratably for taxpayers with MAGI between \$152,390 and \$192,390.
+A \$10,390 credit (\$10,630 in 2005) per child (including special-needs children) is allowed for qualified adoption expenses paid or incurred by a taxpayer.
+This credit is phased out ratably for taxpayers with modified AGI (MAGI) between \$155,860 and \$195,860.
 Eligible children are under 18 or are incapable of caring for themselves.
 There are several special rules on the timing of the credit in I.R.C. §\$23 and 137.
 For special-needs children, the credit is allowed only for the year in which the adoption becomes final.
-The adoption credit is allowed against regular tax and AMT, less other nonrefundable credits and foreign tax credit.
+The adoption credit is allowed against regular tax and AMT, less other nonrefundable credits and foreign tax credits.